-- 10.3.1 Level I Immediate Supervisor - 10.3.1.1 Any employee who believes he/she has a grievance which is an alleged violation of the specific provisions of this Memorandum of Understanding shall present the grievance orally to the immediate supervisor within ten (10) days after the grievant knew, or reasonably should have known, of the circumstances which form the basis for the grievance.
+- 10.3.1 Level I Immediate Supervisor - 10.3.1.1 Any employee who believe they have a grievance which is an alleged violation of the specific provisions of this MOU shall present the grievance orally to their immediate supervisor within ten (10) days after the grievant knew, or reasonably should have known, of the circumstances which form the basis for the grievance.
 Failure to do so will render the grievance null and void.
 The immediate supervisor shall hold discussions and attempt to resolve the matter within ten (10) days after the presentation of the grievance.
 It is the intent of this informal meeting that at least one personal conference be held between the aggrieved unit member and the immediate supervisor.